aolunuga/opproject/readme_open.txt

 3. Copy the MySQL JDBC driver (JAR file) into the opproject\WEB-INF\lib folder

 4. Install the MySQL database software and create an instance
-   - Use UTF-8/Unicode for the charset/encoding of the instance
+   - Use UTF-8/Unicode as the default charset ("best support for multilingual...")

 5. Create the MySQL database user ("opproject") and database ("opproject")
    - See Appendix A if you do not know how to do this in MySQL

-6. Adjust the configuration file C:\opproject\configuration.oxc.xml or copy your existing configuration file from the previously moved old installation
+6. If you upgraded from a previous version of Onepoint Project copy your configuration file ("configuration.oxc.xml") to the new installation path
-   - Database URL (default is "opproject")
-   - Database user (default is "opproject")
-   - Database password (default is "opproject")

 ATTENTION: Do not execute the following step if you are upgrading from an existing installation!

-7. (OPTIONAL) Load the demo data by executing the folling SQL file (see Appendix B):
+7. (OPTIONAL) If you want to start with some demo data load the demo data by executing the folling SQL file (see Appendix B):
    - demodata061.sql

+Note: This step is optional.
+If you do not upload the demo data a new, plaim repository will be created at the first startup of the web application.

-8. Stop Tomcat and restart it in order to make sure that the changes in the configuration files are applied to your installation (in case of a new installation the repository structure is now created in the database which can last a few minutes).
+8. Stop Tomcat and restart it in order to make sure that the JDBC driver gets loaded and your previous configuration file is loaded (in case you provided one).

 Starting the Application
 ------------------------

-If you installed Tomcat using the default settings then OnePoint Project should be accessible by using the following URL:
+If you installed Tomcat using the default settings then Onepoint Project should be accessible by using the following URL:

    http://localhost:8080/opproject/service

+If you did not upgrade from a previous installation you will now be presented with the configuration wizard where you have to choose your database type (e.g., MySQL), provide a JDBC connect string for your database instance, a database user and a password.
+If you are not familiar with JDBC connect strings please take a look at Appendix C.

 Pleae note that for a totally new installation it can take a couple of minutes until the repository structure is set up completely.